jakeheis/SwiftCLI/README.md

 ## Running your CLI

 ### Within Xcode
 There are two methods to pass in arguments to your CLI within Xcode, explained below.
-After arguments are set up, just Build and Run, and your app will execute and print ouput in Xcode's Console.
+After the arguments are set up using one of these methods, you just need to Build and Run, and your app will execute and print its ouput in Xcode's Console.

 ##### CLI ```debugGoWithArgumentString()```
-As discussed before, this is the easiest way to invoke the CLI.
+As discussed before, this is the easiest way to pass arguments to the CLI.
 Just replace the ```CLI.go()``` call with ```CLI.debugGoWithArgumentString("")```.
 This is only appropriate for development, as when this method is called, the CLI disregards any arguments passed in on launch.

 ##### Xcode Scheme
+This is not recommended, as the above option is simpler, but it is included for completions's sake.
 First click on your app's scheme, then "Edit Scheme...".
 Go to the "Run" section, then the "Arguments" tab.
 You can then add arguments where it says "Arguments Passed On Launch".

 Make sure to use ```CLI.go()``` with this method, **not** ```CLI.debugGoWithArgumentString("")```.